What are disposables?

 Mandatory Packaging Reporting

 From 2021, producers of packaged products, such as brand owners, manufacturers, and importers, as well as retailers such as supermarkets, with an annual turnover exceeding $10 million, have to collect data on packaging they supply to the market.
 They also have to develop plans to reduce, reuse or recycle (3R) packaging in Singapore, and submit these 3R plans together with their packaging data annually to NEA, from 2022.
-The Mandatory Packaging Reporting (MPR) aims to raise companies’ awareness on the amount of packaging used and spur them to better manage or reduce their use of packaging, including disposable packaging.
-The MPR will lay the foundation for an Extended Producer Responsibility (EPR) framework for packaging waste management.
+The Mandatory Packaging Reporting scheme aims to raise companies’ awareness on the amount of packaging used and spur them to better manage or reduce their use of packaging, including disposable packaging.

 Extended Producer Responsibility for Packaging Waste Management